edelgrace/edelgrace.me/content/blog/2016-02-24-blogilates-beginners-workout-calendar-2-0-day-8.md

   * _Seated Twist:_ These felt really good!
 I do a variation of this whenever I'm sitting down.
   * _Pretzel:_ Cassey claims that this move was a typical gym class move but I'm not sure I remember it!
 I didn't feel this one as much but it was surprising to me to find out that I'm more flexible on my right compared to my left side.
-  * _Cobra:_ I just can't seem to escape the cobras&#8230; Maybe that's a good thing because it's the thing that I need to work on the most!
+  * _Cobra:_ I just can't seem to escape the cobras...
+Maybe that's a good thing because it's the thing that I need to work on the most!
   * _Scorpion Twist:_ Hmmm, I don't really see the correlation with a scorpion but this was a fun move regardless.
 I didn't have much room to do these but it was still a good stretch.
   * _Cat-Dog:_ This reminds me of like otso-otso in slow motion.
 Below my shoulders it kind of started to hurt.
 I didn't feel much of a stretch but I really tried to mimic the ost-otso flow, haha!